 This new Catholic church in the Arlington, Virginia, diocese needed excellent wastewater treatment due to heavy clay soils.
-St. Francis de Sales Church, Virginia Excellent treatment for clay soils The Catholic Diocese of Arlington, Virginia, needed a wastewater system for a new church.
+FE FEE ELEMENTARY This new Bellingham, Washington, school needed to meet stringent nutrient limits because of high groundwater.
+St. Francis de Sales Church, Virginia Excellent treatment for clay soils The Catholic Diocese of Arlington, Virginia, needed a waste-water system for a new church.
 The parishioners of St. Francis de Sales Church in Purcellville had outgrown their current facility and were building a new one right next to the old one.
-The diocese staff approached engineer Ray Freeland, who had consulted with them on another project using Orenco's AdvanTex Treatment Systems.
+The diocese staff approached engineer Ray Freeland, P.E., who had consulted with them on another project using Orenco's AdvanTex Treatment Systems.
 The church is sited on heavy clay soils and the system needed to provide excellent treatment to preserve its drainfield and meet a permit limit of 10 mg/L BOD.
 Consequently, Freeland recommended a 21' AdvanTex AX-Max unit.
 The AX-Max uses a multi-pass, packed-bed filter treatment technology to treat water to better than secondary standards.
 After treatment, the resulting effluent is dispersed via a shallow-placed drip field.
-The system was installed in late 2014 and is operating well.
-Andrada Polytechnic and Patano H.S., AZ Speedy installation for high-profile schools Andrada Polytechnic, a 600-student school that includes academies in health sciences and transportation, shares its campus with Patano High, an award-winning 200-student alternative school.
+The system was installed in late 2014 Andrada Polytechnic and Patano H.S., AZ Speedy installation for high-profile schools Andrada Polytechnic, a 600-student school that includes academies in health sciences and transportation, shares its campus with Patano High, an award-winning 200-student alternative school.
 This facility needed a shared wastewater system that met requirements for energy efficiency and LEED certification.
 IWS, a design/build company, worked with the construction company to meet the site's unique design considerations and three-month timeframe.
 The campus installed a primary treatment system followed by (8) AdvanTex AX100 secondary treatment units.
 Effluent is reused for subsurface irrigation.

-This new Bellingham, Washington, school needs to meet stringent nutrient limits because of high groundwater.
 Meridian School District, Washington Enhanced nitrogen removal for high groundwater The Meridian School District in Bellingham, Washington, needed to build a new elementary school for 600 students.
 Because of high groundwater and strict nutrient limits, the school was required to install a wastewater system that could meet a TN requirement of 20 mg/L despite an extremely high level of influent ammonia, which is common with schools.
-The district's engineer contacted FexTex Systems, an Orenco distributor, who suggested four of Orenco's AdvanTex AX-Max textile filter units to provide 2-stage secondary treatment, as well as tertiary treatment (BOD polishing) behind an upflow filter (for enhanced nitrogenremoval).
+The district's engineer contacted FexTex Systems, an Orenco distributor, who suggested four of Orenco's AdvanTex AX-Max textile filter units to provide 2-stage secondary treatment, as well as tertiary treatment (BOD polishing) behind an upflow filter (for enhanced nitrogen-removal).
 The design also included alkalinity and carbon feed systems and a recirc return line.
 This robust and sophisticated solution was designed to meet not just current nutrient reduction requirements but future requirements, as well.
 For the present, FexTex and Orenco have been commissioning the various processes and stages, followed by sampling, to find the optimal balance of treatment and cost.
-The new school - Irene Reither Elementary - opened in January 2014, and it is posting TN levels under 10 mg/L. The entire system is monitored by an Orenco TCOM remote telemetry control panel, which automatically tracks daily flows and conditions.
+The new school - Irene Reither Elementary - opened in January 2014 and has posted TN levels under 10 mg/L. The entire system is monitored by an Orenco TCOM remote telemetry control panel, which automatically tracks daily flows and conditions.
 "We're seeing increasingly stringent nitrogen limits, everywhere," says Orenco engineer David Lepre.
 "This project shows that we can install a system that meets these new nitrogen limits, even in the most difficult of situations."
+Samples collected and analyzed by a third party between 3-25-14 and 12-10-14.

 Irene Reither Elementary uses four AdvanTex AX-MaxTM units and an Orenco DuraFiberTM Shelter in its nutrient-reducing WWTS.

+Data used by Orenco to derive the representations and conclusions contained within this Case Study were current as of September, 2016.

+erenco

-Photo courtesy of FexTex Systems Orenco Systems®, Inc. • 800-348-9843 • 541-459-4449 • www.orenco.com
+Photo courtesy of FexTex Systems

+© 2017 Orenco Systems®, Inc.